Phonon website

 formula: chemical formula (string)

-repetitions: default value for the repetititions (array 3 integers)
+repetitions: default value for the repetitions (array 3 integers)

 atom_pos_car: atomic positions in cartesian coordinates (Nx3 float array)